reugn/memento/README.md

 }'
 ```

-The project utilizes the `KeyValueStore` as a messages storage.
-Inject your own implementation using `Guice` module.
+The project utilizes the `KeyValueStore` as message storage.
+Inject your own implementation using the `Guice` module.
 More persistent KeyValueStores:
 * [kafka-aerospike-state-store](https://github.com/reugn/kafka-aerospike-state-store)